RagefaceMcW/TestReadme.md/README.md

 ### Installation

-1. Click download and get the zip file and open it
+1. Click download, get the zip file, and open it
-1. Copy DayZ-SA-Tomato to your Server/Client main Folder
+1. Copy DayZ-SA-Tomato to your Server AND Client main (ROOT) Folder
 2. Inside "keys" folder copy SchnitzelPommes.bikey to your Servers keys folder
 ```
 ```